visrealm/pico9918/README.md

 ![Digital A/V dongle](img/digital_av_m.jpg)

-See the [FFC Connector](docs/README.md#ffc-connector) documentation for cable connection instructions.
+📖 For full details, see the [Digital AV Dongle](https://github.com/visrealm/pico9918/wiki/Digital-AV-Dongle) wiki page.
+See [Hardware Setup](https://github.com/visrealm/pico9918/wiki/Hardware-Setup#ffc-connector) for FFC cable connection instructions.

 # F18A compatibility

 The PICO9918 also includes F18A compatibility in firmware v1.0.0+.
 The video below was captured directly from the PICO9918 VGA output running various F18A demos on a TI-99/4A.

 [![PICO9918 F18A mode preview 1 demo](https://img.visualrealmsoftware.com/youtube/thumb/TabTIPL1xQY)](https://youtu.be/TabTIPL1xQY)

+📖 For technical details on the enhanced registers, ECM, GPU, and palette RAM, see the [F18A Programmer's Reference](https://github.com/visrealm/pico9918/wiki/F18A-Programmers-Reference) wiki page.

 ## Purchasing options